tobek/headsoak/notes.md

 l.search("word") // returns one result
 l.search("some") // returns no results

-32768
+ece hdd reassigned (?) sectors 32768

 ## TODO

-- check feedback script: when server starts, check firebase, if not null, email it and then delete it. make as standalone script too, can run on startup
-- have option (probably default) to only resort when you hit dropdown or refresh. insta-resorting on modified or adding tags is annoying
-- autosizeAllNuts() should happen basically whenever the nuts displayed changes. i manually did it on create and delete nut, but even needs to be done whenever sort order changes - whether by using choosing a different sort-by, or by changing stuff (modifying, adding tag) such that a notes position changes
-- do something about font sizes (proportional to screen yes, try out on a) 1920x1080, b) smaller screen, c) tablet, d) phone)
-- request an invite
+### todo before jello launch

+- sync status
+  - $s.$apply() after changing? see if that's necessary, do fiddle, etc.
+  - tooltip to show status
+  - move to unsynced when typing? best way to deal with this
+  - maybe pulsing glow?
+- figure out why digest.push() doesn't work on nut blur
+- when you click on a nut tag, prepend it to the query?
+- create account by invite only + 'request invite' button
   - basically give a unique URL like nutmeg.io?invite=somethingcute
   - with login, if invite query param exists and matches again firebase array i've hand-added, then show create account (nicer welcome message) and then update firebase with this invite being taken
-- demo
+- permissions for reading nuts
+- right now, a note is only saved after you click outside of the textarea. that means if you're typing something and directly close the window, you'll lose changes
   - right now nutbodyupdatedwhatever only happens on blur. also happen on an interval while has focus, but make sure it only does stuff if it changed (think function does that already)
+- build script: script that exports jade to public/index.html and uses pushup to upload public folder to s3
+- have option (probably default) to only resort when you hit dropdown or refresh. insta-resorting on modified or adding tags is annoying
+  - maybe have n.sortBy be null or something, and to sort just change it to something, $apply(), then change it back to null?
+- splash page with a tiny bit of info and demo
+  - demo: set some variable which basically disables digest (replaces it with dummy?). make sure to have an alert saying "WARNING: none of the changes you make here will be saved"
 - nutmeg name on login screen
+- basic clock tooltip showing creation and modifcation times

+### todo next

+- do something about font sizes (proportional to screen yes, try out on a) 1920x1080, b) smaller screen, c) tablet, d) phone)
+- autosizeAllNuts() should happen basically whenever the nuts displayed changes. i manually did it on create and delete nut, but even needs to be done whenever sort order changes - whether by using choosing a different sort-by, or by changing stuff (modifying, adding tag) such that a notes position changes
+- configurable max-height for nuts but automatically expands otherwise
+- check feedback script: when server starts, check firebase, if not null, email it and then delete it. make as standalone script too, can run on startup
+  - could also keep running with on() listener
+  - git!
+- investigate and fix lunr weirdness
+- shortcuts
+  - new nut
+  - new tag on nut
+  - new tag
+  - ctrl+l move to query bar
+  - verify tab goes between textareas in other browsers
+- get rid of jQuery and/or underscore

+### todo eventually

+- remove all instances of `alert()` and replace with some single modal function. on chrome and FF at least, alert windows begin with "The page at https://megnut.s3.amazonaws.com says:"
+- implement sort by query match strength
 - investigate if property name length matters in firebase - if so, have some automated minifier two-way dictionary to convert prop names - nice github plugin maybe
-- replace 'go' button in login/create account with loading symbol before callback
 - esc should leave and blur new tag input
-- configurable max-height for nuts but automatically expands otherwise
 - highlight matched query in search results
 - dbg time for lunr search
 - autocomplete tags
+- hover over clock show creation and mod times, also mention history? pencil icon to edit creation date
 - how/where to show modified/created dates on nuts? only on hover or focus?
   - could choose which (if any) of these to display
   - could be like tags, all the way to the right, with icon (clock for modified, star explosion for created?) instead of delete tag button
   - hover or right click menu would let you not show/show times
-- how should we communicate a nut being saved? downward (and downward moving) arrow icon in bottom right of textarea?
 - right now i always display everything in #nuts. this could get unwieldy. this will have to be fixed in various places
 - add config to control how tags are sorted on an individual nut? alphabetical, most/fewest tags, recently/oldest modified/created
 - ctrl+z. how best to implement? ask on quora or stack overflow? stack of actions, each with a `do` and `undo` action you can execute (`do` needed so you can redo). e.g. if you do deleteTag(4), you'd push an object onto the stack with `do` = `deleteTag(4)` and `undo` = `createTag({whatever})` having saved the state of the tag and all the docs it was on